Afghan Student Programs

 Soon after the US war in Afghanistan began in late 2001, the Initiative to Educate Afghan Women (IEAW) was born.
 IEAW’s mission - To help create Afghanistan's future women leaders through education and career guidance – is achieved through direct donor support and its partnerships with US colleges and universities.

-Montclair State supports this important initiative by providing tuition, housing and meals for four years to students on this program.
+Montclair State supports this important initiative by providing tuition, housing,meals and health insurance for four years to students on this program.
 The students also receive support from IEAW and they participate in cultural and educational programs in the community.
-Currently, three students are studying at Montclair State through our partnership with IEAW.

 School of Leadership (SOLA)